BCDevOps/developer-experience/docs/kcMigration/kc-admin.md

   - action: update GitHub Oauth app setting
   - result: doesn't work, the IDP's mapper has a different alias that will create a different user record (but same `Provider User ID`) -> which means we are good to continue with the next step
+  - note: once updated here, rolling back to R0 will break.
+Need to update the GitHub callback to R0.

   - action: instead of creating new IDP, try updating the existing IDP
   - details: first update the client in the IDP realm to use R1, add R1 `valid redirect uri` (both R0 and R1 should exists); then update the `oidc config` IDP in the app realm to use R1